 2. Arbitrage Trading

-Arbitrage involves taking advantage of price discrepancies in different markets to earn risk-free profits.
+Arbitrage exploits price discrepancies across markets or timeframes to earn low-risk profits.

 3. Options Trading